Top local movers for Atlanta to Fort Collins moves

 - Fort Collins’s population is about 66% less than Atlanta.

-- Fort Collins's public transportation has a score of 4 out of 10 versus Atlanta's higher score of 8.
+- Fort Collins’s public transportation score of 4 out of 10 is lower than Atlanta’s score of 8.

 - Fort Collins is less walkable than Atlanta with a score of 37 out of 100 vs Atlanta’s 48 out of 100.

 - With a score of 78 out of 100, Fort Collins is more bike-friendly than Atlanta, which has a score of 42 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Fort Collins’s crime rate is lower than Atlanta with a score of 17.0 compared to Atlanta’s 64.23.
 This means that Fort Collins neighborhoods are safer than 17.0% of all U.S. neighborhoods, and Atlanta neighborhoods are safer than 64.23%.